Genetically modified organism: Mammals

 The process of genetically engineering mammals is slow, tedious, and expensive.
 However, new technologies are making genetic modifications easier and more precise.
 The first transgenic mammals were produced by injecting viral DNA into embryos and then implanting the embryos in females.
 The embryo would develop and it would be hoped that some of the genetic material would be incorporated into the reproductive cells.
 Then researchers would have to wait until the animal reached breeding age and then offspring would be screened for the presence of the gene in every cell.
 The development of the CRISPR-Cas9 gene editing system as a cheap and fast way of directly modifying germ cells, effectively halving the amount of time needed to develop genetically modified mammals.

 Mammals are the best models for human disease, making genetic engineered ones vital to the discovery and development of cures and treatments for many serious diseases.
 Knocking out genes responsible for human genetic disorders allows researchers to study the mechanism of the disease and to test possible cures.
 Genetically modified mice have been the most common mammals used in biomedical research, as they are cheap and easy to manipulate.
 Pigs are also a good target as they have a similar body size and anatomical features, physiology, pathophysiological response and diet.
 Nonhuman primates are the most similar model organisms to humans, but there is less public acceptance towards using them as research animals.
 In 2009, scientists announced that they had successfully transferred a gene into a primate species (marmosets) for the first time.
 Their first research target for these marmosets was Parkinson's disease, but they were also considering amyotrophic lateral sclerosis and Huntington's disease.

 Human proteins expressed in mammals are more likely to be similar to their natural counterparts than those expressed in plants or microorganisms.
 Stable expression has been accomplished in sheep, pigs, rats and other animals.
 In 2009, the first human biological drug produced from such an animal, a goat, was approved.
 The drug, ATryn, is an anticoagulant which reduces the probability of blood clots during surgery or childbirth and is extracted from the goat's milk.
 Human alpha-1-antitrypsin is another protein that has been produced from goats and is used in treating humans with this deficiency.
 Another medicinal area is in creating pigs with greater capacity for human organ transplants (xenotransplantation).
 Pigs have been genetically modified so that their organs can no longer carry retroviruses or have modifications to reduce the chance of rejection.
-Pig lungs from genetically modified pigs are being considered for transplantation into humans.
-There is even potential to create chimeric pigs that can carry human organs.
+Chimeric pigs could carry fully human organs.
+The first human transplant of a genetically modified pig heart occurred in 2023, and kidney in 2024.